I may get paid commission for purchases made after clicking a link in this post.

 Once you’ve used up all your best keyword ideas (and hopefully seen a steady increase in search engine traffic as a result), it’s time to repeat the process again!

 I suggest you repeat this process once every 3 months or so.
-In the intervening time, simply jot down any good ideas that come to you at the bottom of the keyword research spreadsheet.
+In the intervening time, simply jot down any good ideas that come to you at the bottom of the Keyword Research Calculator.
 That way it will be much quicker to go through the process second time round – as you will already have done steps 1 and 2!

 What kind of results can you expect?